Diabetes can cause joint pain in various ways, such as damaging the joints or nerves. It also has links with two types of arthritis.

-Certain joints conditions tend to develop in people with type 1 or type 2 diabetes.
+Certain joints conditions tend to develop in individuals with type 1 or type 2 diabetes.
 The joint problems often correlate with the duration and control of diabetes.

 These conditions include:

-Some people with diabetes develop thickness of the skin on the fingers along with decreased mobility in the joint.
+Some people with diabetes develop thickness of the skin on the fingers along with decreased joint mobility.

-When the joints are damaged, the cushioning no longer works as effectively.
+When there is damage to the joints, the cushioning no longer works as effectively.
 As a result, the bones can rub together, causing inflammation, stiffness, and pain.
-A person may experience limited joint mobility.
+A person may also experience limited joint mobility.

-Charcot’s joint, also called neuropathic arthropathy, results from nerve damage caused by diabetes.
+Charcot’s joint, also called neuropathic arthropathy, results from nerve damage due to diabetes.
 The medical term for diabetes-related nerve damage is diabetic neuropathy.

 Small breaks and sprains can put pressure on the joints of the foot.
-Decreased blood supply and mechanical factors contribute, over time, to joint damage and physical deformities.
+A reduction in blood supply and mechanical factors contribute to joint damage and physical deformities over time.

 In some cases, a person may be able to help prevent this damage.